 Correlation helps to identify the pattern of change between two variables.
 It has two properties – strength and direction.
-It is a common statistics concept which can be easily represented in excel using a scatter plot and trend line.
+It is a common statistics concept which can be easily represented in Excel using a scatter chart and a trend line.

 What is Correlation Chart?

 Correlation Chart is a type of graph or mathematical scheme that uses Cartesian coordinates for display values typically of two variables for a data set.
 The data is displayed as a collection of points, each with the value of one position variable on the horizontal axis and the value of a second position variable on the vertical axis.

 Direction of Correlation

 If the correlation coefficient is positive, it shows a direct proportional relation between the variables and an upward slope of the correlation graph.

 If variable 1 increases, variable 2 will also increase – and vice versa.

 If the correlation coefficient is negative, it shows an inverse proportional relation between the variables and a downward slope of the correlation graph.

 If variable 1 increases, variable 2 will also decrease – and vice versa.

 Create Correlation Chart in Excel